PsyberAttack/COVID-Data/UK/MSOAs/README.md

 **Note:** The UK completely lost control of their epidemic at the start of the pandemic.
 The early government testing capacity limited detection rates, so the deaths data is a more reliable indicator for the periods March-April, (Weeks 10-18).

-Deaths have been determined by the ONS, based on the cause of death on the death certificate.
-The ONS has no way of confirming if the deceased was tested or not.
+Due to an early shortage of testing, there are MSOAS where more deaths have been reported than cases.
+This happens because Deaths are recorded from the cause of death on the death certificate.
+The ONS cannot confirm if the deceased was tested or not, so it isn't possible to separate suspected and confirmed deaths.

+### Sheets

+The smaller sheets can all be rendered in the browser, but larger sheets will need to be downloaded and opened in Excel or LibreOffice.

+**REGION-Cases-Deaths_TOTALS.csv** contains the latest total cases, deaths and calculated rates for each MSOA in the Region.

+**REGION-Cases-Deaths_TIME.csv** contains a timeseries of deaths by month and cases by week for each MSOA in the Region.

+**REGION-Cases-Deaths_WORST.csv** contains the latest total cases, deaths and calculated rates for the worst affected MSOAs in the Region.

+**REGION-Cases-Deaths_LEAST.csv** contains the latest total cases, deaths and calculated rates for the least affected MSOAs in the Region.

 ### Regional Data